Shubhangi-S/llm-phishing-detector/README.md

 ## Files

-* `url_detector.py` — Core pipeline, feature extraction, prompt building, GPT-4 classification, and tests
+- `url_detector.py` – Main logic (extraction, prompt building, GPT-4 call, and tests)
-* `requirements.txt` — Required dependencies
+- `requirements.txt` – List of needed libraries
+- `url_detector.ipynb` – Jupyter notebook version for experimenting or demoing locally
+- `llm-url-detector-doc.md` – Full design and scope document explaining the approach and trade-offs
+- `LICENSE` – Standard open-source license file
+- `README.md` – This project readme
+- `.gitignore` – Standard Git ignore rules for Python + Jupyter projects

 ## Notes

-* Context size is capped at 1500 tokens for cost control
+- Max LLM context is 1500 tokens (keeps cost low)
-* The prompt to GPT-4 is concise and focused on extracted features
+- Prompts sent to GPT-4 are short and focused
-* Error handling and logging included for debugging
-* Safe to run locally on CPU

-## Things I’d Improve with More Time
+- Errors are handled clearly, and logs are printed to the console
+- Runs completely on your local machine — no special setup needed

+## Future Improvements (if I had more time)

-* Add support for domain reputation and WHOIS APIs
+- Add WHOIS checks or domain reputation lookups
-* Improve feature set (e.g., TLD category, age of domain)
+- Extract more features like domain age or top-level domain type
-* Add caching and rate-limit protection for the LLM
+- Add caching and rate limiting to better control OpenAI usage
-* Support batch processing from inboxes or files
+- Let it read from files or inboxes automatically